Last updated May 15th 2023.

-GOAT Risk Solutions Limited (“GOAT”) takes privacy and security of your personal information seriously.
-The information you share with GOAT allows us to provide you with the best experience with our products and services.
+GOAT Risk Solutions Limited (“GOAT”) is registered with the Information Commissioners’ Office (ICO) and takes privacy and security of your information seriously.
+The information you keep and share with GOAT allows us to provide you with the best experience with our products and services.
 Our Chief Executive is our Data Protection Officer who leads the programme to ensure your personal information is handled properly worldwide.
 We set out below how we collect, use and disclose personal information.

 Definitions and interpretation

-UK and EU Cookie Law the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;
+UK and EU Cookie Law the Privacy and Electronic Communications (Amendment) Regulations 2011;

 User or you any third party that accesses the Website and is not either (i) employed by GOAT Risk Solutions Ltd. and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to GOAT Risk Solutions Ltd. and accessing the Website in connection with the provision of such services; and